 apply for a residency

 Applications for the Think Tank Residency Programme are currently closed.
-We had a high number of very thoughtful and exciting approaches, and are delighted to be able to support 5 of these early next year.
+We received a high number of very thoughtful and exciting approaches, and are currently supporting 5 of these.
 Be sure to join our mailing list for up to date news on when the programme reopens.

 Pacitti Company Think Tank Residencies provide dedicated space for artists to research and develop new ideas and projects in our White Room.
 Each residency is offered for a period of one or two weeks, with local accommodation and breakfast provided.
 We will offer up to six residencies a year.